 The route I took then was a route that took me through a knoll that changed quite a bit, and then merged with a large stream.
 I wondered what the gradient was like.
 At first it wasn't steep at all.
 About 30 degrees.
 Then at the knoll it was about 40 degrees.
 It wasn't that steep."

-Chiba: "When I went with Shunta, it was a little too deep."
+Chiba:"When I went with Shunta, it was a little too deep."

-Chiba : "I think one of the transmitters was broken at the time.
-We couldn't film Shunta's skating, so he took over as the photographer.
-So he asked me to treat him to a meal at the number one ramen restaurant in Hokkaido, which is close to my house.
-That day, we went out to eat after we got home (laughs)."
+Chiba: "At that time, one of the transmitters was broken, right?
+We couldn't film Shunta's skating, so he took over the filming.
+That's why he offered to treat me to the best ramen in Hokkaido, which is near my place.
+Just that one day, I went out to eat after I got home (laughs)."

-Kimura: "That was the only one.
-Chiba's footage was that good.
-The skating and the filming really meshed well together.
+Kimura:"It was the only one.
+That's how good Chiba-chan's footage was.
+The skating and the filming really clicked together.
 That was the most satisfying moment."

 --How long does it take to climb Mt.
 Ashibetsu?